brittanyrw/emojiscreen/README.md

 For musicals, if the show is currently on Broadway, on the West End or on tour, you may link the official show website ( example for Hamilton: https://hamiltonmusical.com/new-york/ ).

 If the show is not curretly playing, link the [Playbill archive page](http://www.playbill.com/vault) for the show.
 Make sure the Playbill link is for the original production.
-It will say 'original' under the showname on Playbill.
+It will say 'original' under the show name on Playbill.
 Here is an example of [the page you should be linking](http://www.playbill.com/production/les-miserables-broadway-theatre-vault-0000012257) for musicals.

 ```
 {